w3f/Grants-Program/applications/pesa_pallet.md

 ### Overview

 The goal of this project is to make telecom and financial services open and accessible to all.
 Anyone with a mobile phone can utilize PESA to:
-  * Access carrier-independent voice, text, data (mobile money)
+  * Access carrier-independent voice, text, data & WiFi (mobile money)
   * Send/receive crypto and mobile money to/from any phone number
   * Buy/sell crypto and mobile money using a phone number
   * Lend, borrow, crypto assets using a phone number